oxygen/api-performance-counters-ui/README.md

 );

-// When the table isn't needed anymore, call the destructor to remove event listeners, references and remove the HTMLTable element from the DOM. apiPerformanceCharts.destroy();
+// When the charts aren't needed anymore, call the destructor to remove event listeners, references and remove the container HTMLElement from the DOM. apiPerformanceCharts.destroy();
 ```